flydev-fr/PaymentStripeElements/README.md

 >
 > This card requires authentication on all transactions, regardless of how the card is set up.

+---

 If you find bugs, or if you have a feature request, please head to Github and open an issue.

+---

+If you feel like I am saving you a lot of work, [head to paypal to say thanks](https://paypal.me/jeizmendi) 😁 🍪 🥤

+---

-Happy shopping again !  🤑
+Happy shopping !  🤑